HSRugg/mnist/README.md

 pip install tensorport
 ```

-You can now login through `tport login`.
+You can now login the command: `tport login`.

 Then clone this repo on your computer: